plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 ## Cloudflare limits the number of insights you can get access to

-Cloudflare Analytics is too basic even for the [simple web analytics](https://plausible.io/simple-web-analytics) tools such as Plausible Analytics.
+Cloudflare Web Analytics is too basic even for the [simple web analytics](https://plausible.io/simple-web-analytics) tools such as Plausible Analytics.

-Here are some of the metrics missing on Cloudflare Analytics compared to what you can get on Plausible Analytics:
+Here are some of the metrics missing on Cloudflare Web Analytics compared to what you can get on Plausible Analytics:

 * No live view or live dashboard so you cannot see what's happening on your site right now
 * No visit duration so you cannot figure out how long people stay on your site or judge the quality of a referral source
 * No bounce rate so you cannot analyze the quality of different pages or referral sources
-* No UTM campaign stats so you cannot track your marketing campaigns and minimize the dark traffic
+* No support for [UTM tags](https://plausible.io/blog/utm-tracking-tags) so you cannot track your marketing campaigns, emails and minimize the dark traffic
 * No goal and event tracking so you cannot figure out whether people are taking action you're focused on and you cannot track things such as [external link clicks](https://plausible.io/blog/track-outbound-link-clicks)
-* No way to use a custom domain so the Cloudflare Analytics script is blocked by many browsers and extensions which means fewer of your visitors get counted
+* No way to use a custom domain to serve the script as a first-party connection so the Cloudflare Web Analytics is blocked by many browsers and extensions which means fewer of your visitors get counted

 ## Cloudflare is lightweight compared to Google Analytics but it's still 6x heavier than Plausible

-Cloudflare Analytics JavaScript file that you need to integrate into your site to start tracking visitors is 4.3 KB.
+Cloudflare Web Analytics JavaScript file that you need to integrate into your site to start tracking visitors is 4.3 KB.

 This is a big improvement compared to the 45.7 KB that Google Analytics integration adds to your page weight but it's still 6 times heavier than the Plausible Analytics default script which is at 0.7 KB.

-Why is Cloudflare Analytics script so heavy despite not displaying much data in the dashboard?
-Looking at the contents of the script, they seem to be collecting a lot of data points about page loading speed and performance.
+Why is Cloudflare Web Analytics script so heavy despite not giving you much data or insights in the dashboard?
+Looking at the script, they are collecting a lot of data about page loading time, web speed and site performance despite not providing you with any insights into this.

-This could be a feature they plan to add in the future versions of the dashboard but it is also a way for them to gather business intelligence to improve their premium products.
+These could be insights they plan to add in the future versions of the dashboard but it is also a way for them to gather business intelligence to improve their premium products and services.
+"Free" is pretty much never free on the web and always comes with some type of cost.

 If you want the most [lightweight web analytics](https://plausible.io/lightweight-web-analytics), Plausible is the lighter choice.
+We are transparent and only collect the data we actually display on your dashboard.
+We have no other agenda with your traffic.

 ## Different definitions of unique visitor

-Plausible Analytics and Cloudflare Analytics have a different definition of what a unique visitor is.
+Plausible Analytics and Cloudflare Web Analytics have different definitions of what a unique visitor is.

-Like Plausible Analytics, Cloudflare Analytics doesn't use cookies nor local storage to track visitors so a different method of counting is necessary.
+Like Plausible Analytics, Cloudflare Web Analytics [doesn't use cookies nor local storage to track visitors](https://plausible.io/blog/google-analytics-cookies) so a different method of counting is necessary.

-In Cloudflare Analytics, "a visit is a successful page view that has an HTTP referrer that doesn't match the hostname of the request".
+In Cloudflare Web Analytics, "a visit is a successful page view that has an HTTP referrer that doesn't match the hostname of the request".

-Basically Cloudflare Analytics counts the number of times someone landed on any page of your site from another site.
+Basically Cloudflare counts the number of times someone landed on any page of your site from another site.
 They say that "you should expect this number to differ from other analytics tools".

 This is because it may differ greatly from other analytics tools depending on the type of site and audience you're attracting.

-If the same person visits your site 10 times in one day, Cloudflare Web Analytics lists that visitor as 10 different unique visitors while tools such as Plausible Analytics will show that person as 1 unique visitor.
+If the same person visits your site ten times in one day, Cloudflare Web Analytics lists that person as ten unique visitors while tools such as Plausible Analytics will show that visitor as one unique.

-Plausible Analytics doesn't attempt to generate a device-persistent identifier either because these are considered personal data under GDPR.
+Plausible Analytics doesn't attempt to generate a device-persistent identifier either because these are considered [personal data under GDPR](https://plausible.io/blog/google-analytics-gdpr).

 Instead, we generate a daily changing identifier using the visitor’s IP address and User Agent.
 To anonymize these datapoints, we run them through a hash function with a rotating salt.
 You can learn more about our method in [our data policy](https://plausible.io/data-policy).